EthanPham03/reading-notes/read:class06.md

 Firewall & Network shows local networks and firewall settings.

 When it comes to securing my belongings, it's not very complex.
 Simply using passwords I would remember for my accounts, and keeping my personsal items on me.

+Windows Defender Security Center in Windows 10, https://www.thewindowsclub.com/windows-defender-security-center

+## Things I want to know more about:
+n/a